50 Interesting & Fun Facts About Arizona State You Should Know

 Rippled sand dunes in a desert with a clear blue sky in the background

-The Sonoran Desert is the hottest in the USA
+The Sonoran Desert is one of the hottest places in the USA

 Between the Mojave and the Chihuahuan deserts, you'll find the Sonoran Desert.
 This stretch of over 86 thousand square miles of land is often claimed to be the hottest desert in the US.

-During the year, the average temperatures vary between 46 and 92 degrees Fahrenheit.
+The average temperatures vary between 39 and 107 degrees Fahrenheit during the year.
 However, due to the lack of shade, it can often feel much warmer.

 A desert with different varieties and sizes of cacti on a sunny day